NKorea tests new weapons system aimed at enhancing 'tactical nukes' efficiency: KCNA

 Issued on: Modified:

-Kim gave the military research team "important instructions on further building up the defence capabilities and nuclear combat forces," the report added.
+Kim gave a military research team "important instructions on further building up the defence capabilities and nuclear combat forces," the report added.

+Photos carried by the Rodong Sinmun newspaper showed a grinning Kim -- surrounded by uniformed officials -- applauding as he watched what it said was the test-firing of the weapon.

 On Friday, North Korea marked the birthday of North Korea's founding leader, Kim's grandfather Kim Il Sung, with a huge public procession, fireworks and synchronised dancing -- but no military parade as many observers had predicted.